-A senior manager, will complete the review within 56 days of receiving the applicant's review request (unless a longer period is agreed, by the home seeker and the Council).
+A senior manager will complete the review within 56 days of receiving the applicant's review request (unless a longer period is agreed, by the home seeker and the Council).

-The review will be carried out by a Senior Officer so long as they have not been involved in the original decision.
-If they have been involved in the original decision, the review will be carried out by another senior manager.
+A Senior Officer will conduct the review so long as they have not been involved in the original decision.
+If they have been involved in the original decision, another senior manager will conduct the review.